 Several of the Group's major customer contracts are in the form of single purchase order arrangements and the majority of the engagements that are more formally documented are terminable on one month's notice.
-In addition, the Group has or anticipates having several large contracts that represent a significant proportion of its total revenue.
 There can be no guarantee that the Group's major customers will continue to engage its services.
+The Group anticipates having significantly higher volumes of small to medium contracts and an increase in recurring business that will represent a significant proportion of total revenue, reducing the risk of dependency on large customers.